Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: Regularity of laws

-\begin{remark} The norm $\$\cdot\$$ appearing in the statement is the same as the one appearing in Assumption~\ref{ass:jcfmom}. \end{remark}
+\begin{remark} The norm $|\!|\!|\cdot|\!|\!|$ appearing in the statement is the same as the one appearing in Assumption~\ref{assjcfmom}. \end{remark}

-\begin{proof} Combining Theorem~\ref{lem:MallbdrSDE} with Assumption~\ref{ass:jcfmom}, we see that the random variable $Z_t^z$ belongs to the space $\D^\infty$.
-The claim then immediately follows from the fact that the Malliavin matrix has inverse moments of all orders \cite{Nual:06}.
+\begin{pf*}{Proof of Theorem~\ref{theosmooth}} Combining Theorem~\ref{lemMallbdrSDE} with Assumption~\ref {assjcfmom}, we see that the random variable $Z_t^z$ belongs to the space $\D^\infty$.
+The claim then immediately follows from the fact that the Malliavin matrix has inverse moments of all orders~\cite{Nual06}.

-The claim about the moments of the density follows from the fact that, by \eref{eqn:condJbd}, $\|\CM_T^{-1}\|$ and all Malliavin derivatives of $Z_t^z$ also have unconditional moments of all orders. \end{proof}
+The claim about the moments of the density follows from the fact that, by (\ref{eqncondJbd}), $\|\CM_T^{-1}\|$ and all Malliavin derivatives of $Z_t^z$ also have unconditional moments of all orders. \end{pf*}